 Tests Listed in the Genetic Testing Registry

 Catalog of Genes and Diseases from OMIM

 - Tsuji S. Dentatorubral-pallidoluysian atrophy: clinical aspects and molecular genetics.
 Adv Neurol.
 2002;89:231-9.
-Review.
+No abstract available.
 Citation on PubMed

 - Whitton C, Palmer E, Alkuraya F. ATN1-Related Neurodevelopmental Disorder.
 2022 Aug 25.
 In: Adam MP, Mirzaa GM, Pagon RA, Wallace SE, Bean LJH, Gripp KW, Amemiya A, editors.
 GeneReviews(R) [Internet].
 Seattle (WA): University of Washington, Seattle; 1993-2023.
 Available from http://www.ncbi.nlm.nih.gov/books/NBK583218/ Citation on PubMed